articles

 Author

-You may be familiar with core beliefs.
-Many people work on changing their own core beliefs so that they will become more positive.
-For example, if you are your family’s scapegoat, one of your core beliefs could be that you are unworthy, that you deserve to be treated abysmally, or that you deserve the bad things that happened to you.
-If you are not an evil person, then your core belief should be in accordance with what it would be in reality: That you are a worthy human being who did not deserve what happened to you.
+You may be familiar with the concept of core beliefs.
+Many people strive to change their own negative core beliefs to foster a more positive outlook.
+For instance, if you were your family’s scapegoat, you might carry beliefs such as “I am unworthy” or “I deserve the bad things that happen to me.”
+However, if you’re not inherently evil, your core belief should align with reality: “I am a worthy human being who did not deserve what happened to me.”

-We are never allowed to change another person’s core beliefs if the other person has not permitted us to do so.
+We are never allowed to alter another person’s core beliefs without their explicit consent.

 I Am Saying No To Allowing Another Person To Rape My Soul

-When a life coach works in this way, it is outright abuse.
-It is an abuse of power and trying to brainwash another person constitutes psychological abuse.
-If you have ever encountered a life coach who works in this manner, please stay away.
+When a life coach operates this way, it is outright abuse.
+It’s an abuse of power, and the act of brainwashing constitutes psychological abuse.
+If you ever encounter a life coach who behaves in this manner, I urge you to stay far away.

 Has a life coach ever tried to brainwash you?